j0ly/FirstProject/REPORT.md

 The cookie-session-id, which is used for authentication, is sent over an unencrypted connection.<br>

 ### How to identify
-You can get access to the Admin pages using the stolen cookie-session-id like this:
+You can get access to the Admin pages using an eavesdropped cookie-session-id like this:

 1. Log in to the Admin pages, look who have signed up, and click the "home" link.
 2. You are now back at the starting page, which doesn't use SSL.